matthew-andrews/mattandre.ws/source/_posts/half-a-second-website.md

 - Website Performance
 - Lambda
 ---
-I've spent the past couple of weekends rebuiling my website.
+I've spent the past couple of weekends rebuilding my website.
 Previously it was a really old, slow, out-of-date WordPress site running on ridiculously expensive (for what it was) GoDaddy shared hosting.
 Converting it to a statically generated (Jekyll or similar) site had been on my to-do list for years…

 This is it.